eu-digital-identity-wallet/eudi-docs-site/docs/index.md

 [Discover essential resources](./Resources/Introduction/)

 ## Reference Implementation
 Explore the open-source EUDI Wallet Reference Implementation, designed to help developers build secure and interoperable solutions.
 Discover how to use it, follow the development roadmap, and learn how to contribute.
-Additionally, find demos showcasing implemented business scenarios to guide your integration efforts.

 [Explore the Reference Implementation](./Reference Implementation/Introduction/)

 ## Build
 Access comprehensive resources to guide your development efforts.
-This section provides detailed instructions, open-source libraries, and tools to support the creation of Wallet, Issuer, or Relying Party solutions that meet the highest standards of security and interoperability.
+This section provides detailed instructions, open-source libraries, and tools to support the development of Wallet, Issuer, or Relying Party solutions that meet the EU technical specifications to ensure interoperability.

 [Get ready to build your solution](./Build/Introduction/)